olivcho/justType/README.md

 ## Features

 - 🎨 Multiple font options (Arial, Times New Roman, Courier New, Georgia, Verdana, Helvetica)
-- 📝 Distraction-free writing environment
 - 💾 Download your writing as Markdown files
 - 🎯 Clean, modern UI with smooth animations
-- 🌙 Light theme optimized for readability
-- 📱 Responsive design that works on all devices